Karlova, Tartu: History

 Excavations in the Karlova area have revealed traces of a Stone Age settlement.
 The Karlova-type stone ax is named after the district.

-Before the urbanization, Karlova Manor was located in the area, the most famous owner of which in the 19th century was Faddei Bulgarin, a Russian writer of Polish origin, during which time the manor became the center of local Russian cultural life.
+Before the urbanization, Karlova Manor was located in the area, the best-known owner of which in the 19th century was Thaddeus Bulgarin, a Russian writer of Polish origin, during which time the manor became the center of local Russian cultural life.
 Until the unification of Karlova with the city of Tartu in 1916, the building requirements of the city did not apply there, therefore numerous cheap wooden apartment buildings were built there and the location was given the derogatory nickname Pilpaküla.
 Karlov became the largest suburb of Tartu after unification.
 In the 1920s, the nickname Frommlinn was added after the architect of many buildings.
 Due to the wooden architecture from the beginning of the 20th century, a large part of Karlovy has been recognized as a building area of historical and cultural significance.

 The area is relatively complete and still retains much of the historic buildings, as the area avoided the intensive conflict central Tartu experienced during the Tartu offensive.